MicrosoftDocs/azure-devops-docs/docs/marketplace/install-extension.md

 ### Q: Why don't I see my organization from the Marketplace installation page?
 A: If you don't see your organization when buying from the Azure DevOps Marketplace, try the following steps:
 1. Check the identity that you use to sign in to the Visual Studio Marketplace.
 In the upper-right corner, select your user name to view your profile.
-1. On the left, make sure your email address and directory are correct.
+1. Make sure your email address and directory are correct.
 1. Close all browser windows.
 1. Open a private or incognito browsing session.
 1. Sign in to the Visual Studio Marketplace.
 Use the identity of a user in the organization that you want.